Viral dermatoses in cats – the 5 most common

 Final diagnosis

-How is viral dermatitis in cats diagnosed?
+How is viral dermatitis diagnosed in cats?

 Are viral dermatoses in cats contagious to humans or other animals?